-Microsoft Teams is constantly undergoing updates and transformations in order to enhance user experience.
+In 2022, Microsoft Teams has become a staple application for all workplaces running a hybrid work from home and in office system.
 Similarly, Microsoft have typically taken user feedback on-board which means Teams is a very user-friendly and responsive platform.
 This week we have compiled a list featuring some of the biggest and most advantageous updates that have recently come to Teams.

 What is Microsoft Teams?

 Microsoft Teams is the ultimate collaboration hub for any business with a focus on teamwork.
 You can chat, video call, voice call, create teams and channels as well as access and collaborate on any Office suite document in real-time.

 Why is Teams superior to other collaborative apps?

 Teams is perfect for internal collaboration as well as external collaboration, other apps usually focus on one of the two.
 The Teams and Office suite integration also allows you to collaborate on documents as a team in real time.
 Teams is usually seen as a one-stop shop for all your collaborative, internal and external meeting and project needs.

 - Access the app on your desktop or on-the-go with the handy mobile app.

 - Streamline projects with tasks, reminders, dedicated channels and teams.

 - Private one-on-one messaging or chats within dedicated channels or teams – reduces ambiguous email trails and conversations.